VictorMeimariss/Projects-in-progress/UAV Project Contribution/README.txt

-This is my contribution in the API under development for the UAV project,the project involves working with a Raspberry Pi with 1gb ram as the primary computational unit so low resource resource programming is required.
-The Falcon API framework facilitates efficient communication between the software and hardware systems, enabling precise control and real-time data acquisition.
+My contribution to the API under development for the UAV project involves optimizing software for a Raspberry Pi with 1GB of RAM, necessitating low-resource programming.
+The project utilizes the Falcon API framework to enable efficient communication between software and hardware systems, ensuring precise control and real-time data acquisition.

 API-->